oOperaho/oOperaho/README.md

 → I can analyse and create situations easily, exploring many mind methods.

-→ I've been creating many games/rpgs and stories that i aim to share and expand.
+→ I've been creating many games/rpgs and stories that i want to share and expand.

 → Trying to enter the market of applications and desktop games.